MULE-Ox/S25-Kit/README.md

 At the beginning of _every_ class meeting, open **GitHub Desktop** and make sure that it says **S25-Kit** under **Current Repository** in the upper-left corner.

 Just below that, look at the column that says **Changes**.
-If there are any changed files, go to **Branch** in the menu bar and select **Discard All Changes...**.
+If there are any changed files, go to the **Branch** menu in the menu bar and select **Discard All Changes...**.

-Once it says "0 changed files" in the **Changes** column, look for a button in the upper-right corner that says either **Fetch origin**  or **Pull origin**.
+Once it says "0 changed files" in the **Changes** column, look for a button in the upper-right corner that says either **Fetch origin**  or **Pull origin** (depending on which state it is currently in).
 Click this button until it says "Last fetched just now" with no further updates.

 ### Create a "Safe" Folder

 Occasionally, we will need individual MULE members to be able to create and change files that exist only in their own **S25-Kit** folder.
-To do so, simply create a new folder named **storage** inside of **S25-Kit**. **GitHub Desktop** knows to ignore the contents of this folder when discarding files and syncing updates.
+To do so, simply create a new folder named **storage** inside of your **S25-Kit** folder. **GitHub Desktop** knows to ignore the contents of this folder when discarding files and syncing updates.

 ## Max

-Cycling 74's **Max** is a critical sound and visual application for MULE.
+**Max** by Cycling '74 is a critical sound and visual application for MULE.
 Download and install the newest version here:

 https://cycling74.com/downloads

 You do not need a license to run files in **Max** for MULE.
-If you already have **Max** installed, make sure that it is updated to version **9.0.4** (or higher).
+If you already have **Max** installed, make sure that it is updated to version **9.0.4** or higher.

 ### File Preferences